apache/cordova-docs/www/_posts/2020-06-23-cordova-ios-6.1.0.md

     Historically, Cordova iOS has not supported the creation of new webview windows with APIs like `window.open` or links with `target="_blank"`.
 The default behaviour was inconsistent, with some links opening externally in Safari and some links being unclickable.
 There is now [an `AllowNewWindows` preference][prefs] in `config.xml` to control the behaviour of new windows within the application.

-    * When **false**, links that would open a new window are instead opened in the same webview as if they had not requested a new window.
+    * When **false** (the default behaviour), links that would open a new window are instead opened in the same webview as if they had not requested a new window.

     * When **true**, links that would open a new window will create a new webview overtop of the app.
 This new webview provides no controls, so you must include a way to dismiss it with `window.close()`.